ngduc/api-now/README.md

 - Default datasets out-of-the-box: users, posts (using faker).
 Just run $ api-now
 - HTTPS support (with key, cert files).
 - Can take a .json or .js file.
+- Can serve a static directory (e.g. /dist, /public etc.)
 - /echo route to respond parameters back as json.
 - /file route to serve any file type (including images).
 - /login route (POST) to respond with a dummy JWT token (using jsonwebtoken).
+- /todos route to return a list of todo items (follow TodoMVC specs).
 - /image/random to serve a random image file from a directory.
 - /avatar/random to serve a random avatar image.
 - /nature/random to serve a random nature image.